-In 2021, we put over 600 beehives, which are home to 30 million bees, on 25 British M&S Select Farms.
-These busy bees are helping us produce our exclusive single-estate Collection Select Farms British honey.
+Back in 2021, we put more than 600 beehives – which are home to 30 million bees – on 25 British M&S Select Farms.
+This operation has now grown to more than 1,000 beehives across 30 British M&S Select Farms.
+These busy bees are helping us produce our exclusive Collection Single Apiary Select Farm British honey.
 Because we are harvesting from different farms, where the bees have foraged on everything from cherry trees to courgettes, the honey comes in lots of different colours and unique flavours.

 Honeybees are important pollinators.
 By introducing British honeybees to M&S Select Farms, we’re supporting local British honey production and our Select Farms to pollinate their crops.
-Our work with honeybees is only part of the story, click below to see how we are supporting wild pollinators.
+Our work with honeybees is only part of the story.

 Experienced beekeeper David Wainwright has been producing top-quality honey for M&S for more than 10 years.
-After visiting the M&S Select Farms, David and his teams placed their cedarwood beehives – many of which date back to the Thirties – in carefully chosen locations, ensuring they have plenty of shelter and sources of nectar nearby.
-“The farms grow crops that benefit from the bees,” says David.
-“Such as courgettes, apples, berries, beans and more.
-The farmers get a higher yield and better quality, since the plants will have been properly pollinated.”
+After visiting the M&S Select Farms, David and his teams placed their cedarwood beehives – many of which date back to the 1930s – in carefully chosen locations, ensuring they have plenty of shelter and sources of nectar nearby.
+“The farms grow crops that benefit from the bees, including courgettes, apples, berries, beans and more.
+The farmers get a higher yield and better quality, since the plants will have been properly pollinated,” says David.

-Honeybees and bumblebees may seem like the same thing, yet honeybees are in fact domesticated in the UK and usually managed by an expert beekeeper, such as David Wainwright, whereas bumblebees are wild!
-David says: "You can also usually tell them apart because bumblebees are big, round and furry, but honeybees are smaller, slimmer and much less hairy."
+Honeybees and bumblebees may seem like the same thing, yet honeybees are in fact domesticated in the UK and usually managed by an expert beekeeper, such as David Wainwright.
+Bumblebees on the other hand are wild.
+David says, "You can also usually tell them apart because bumblebees are big, round and furry, but honeybees are smaller, slimmer and much less hairy."

 Wild bees, such as bumblebees and solitary bees, work hard pollinating our crops and wildflowers for free, so more wildflowers can grow, and we can enjoy delicious foods like tomatoes and blueberries.
 However, our native bumblebees are struggling because they do not have enough flowers to feed on.
-Fortunately, there are lots of quick, simple things you can do to make your local area more bumblebee-friendly – plus they are easy and fun!
-We’ve shared some ideas below from the Bumblebee Conservation Trust, which is leading a campaign called ‘Bee the Change’, highlighting the vital importance of these wild pollinators and the ways in which we can help them.
+Fortunately, there are lots of quick, simple and fun things you can do to make your local area more bumblebee-friendly.
+We’ve shared some ideas from the Bumblebee Conservation Trust, which is leading a campaign called ‘Bee the Change’, highlighting the vital importance of these wild pollinators and the ways in which we can help them.

 Make space for bumblebee nests by leaving ‘untidy’ areas in your garden: let patches of grass grow longer and wild, or start a compost heap.

-People of all ages can have fun spotting bumblebees this summer and learning about the different species – download your handy ID guide here.
+People of all ages can have fun spotting bumblebees over the summer and learning about the different species – download your handy ID guide.

-Farmers play an important role in protecting pollinators and you can read about some of our brilliant growers and what they are doing to protect pollinators here.
-M&S already asks all UK growers to be LEAF (Linking Environment and Farming) Marque certified, which requires them, for example, to provide food for bees and pollinators on their farms.
-With the support of LEAF, over the next few years we are delivering a programme for all M&S growers in the UK, aiming to enhance nature-friendly outcomes that will see all growers monitoring pollinators, managing a minimum of 5% habitat area on their farms for wildlife and demonstrating a reduced reliance on pesticides.
+Farmers play an important role in protecting pollinators.
+Read about some of our brilliant growers and what they are doing to protect pollinators.
+M&S already asks all UK growers to be LEAF (Linking Environment and Farming) Marque certified.
+This requires them, for example, to provide food for bees and pollinators on their farms.
+With the support of LEAF, over the coming years we are delivering a programme for all M&S growers in the UK, aiming to enhance nature-friendly outcomes that will see all growers monitoring pollinators, managing a minimum of 5% habitat area on their farms for wildlife and demonstrating a reduced reliance on pesticides.
 We are also working with expert partners and growers to test and learn innovative pollinator-friendly farming methods, like planting wildflowers inside strawberry polytunnels.

 We are passionate about continuing to support and grow British beekeeping.
 To do that we understand it is important to produce honey responsibly and to avoid any negative impact on wild pollinators.
 Together with Fera’s National Bee Unit and in consultation with leading NGOs and experts, we are working on a Responsible Honeybee Farming Standard, which we believe will be the first of its kind.

-We are also working with the Bumblebee Conservation Trust and are supporting them to help further educate the nation (and ourselves) on all we can do to boost the future of wild bees in the UK.
-As part of a broader family campaign, we will be encouraging parents and their children to look out for special bee signage in store, highlighting which of our delicious products have been helped either by wild bees such as bumblebees or honeybees.
+We are also working with the Bumblebee Conservation Trust and supporting them to help further educate the nation (and ourselves) on all we can do to boost the future of wild bees in the UK.